Edacth/endergy/progress-list.md

  This machine redirects Endergy pulses as they float through the air.
 They can be used to construct complex networks of energy.
  - [x] Base Functionality - can redirect Endergy pulses that pass through it.
+ - [ ] Method of obtainment - crafting recipe.
  - [x] Spawn item is returned on death.

  ### - Reservoir